ChanderG/lam/README.md

 The aim is to lower the barrier to define, use and discard context specific shortcuts.

+## Why?

+1. Current method to define abbrevs involves some number of keystrokes under the `C-x a` prefix that is not easy to remember.
+We want to reduce the friction in using `abbrev`s as much as possible.
+2. Out of the box, you can only define global (for all buffers) or mode specific (for all buffers of this major mode).
+There is no way to create an `abbrev` for a single buffer with the confidence that it will not disturb any other buffers.

 ## Installation

 Not on melpa yet.
 For now: